top of page

 A B O U T J E N N I F E R

 My art is rooted in contemporary abstraction, yet always in conversation with the past.
-I try to weave that sense of history—its beauty, fragility, and imperfection—into every painting I create.
+I try to weave a sense of history—its beauty, fragility, and imperfection—into every painting I create.

 I’m drawn to aged patinas, rough edges, muted tones, and fragments of handwriting or personal notes once treasured.
 Stains, imperfections, and ghostly traces all carry a haunting beauty for me.
 If you’ve ever wandered through an old cemetery, reading names and dates etched into weathered stones, you know the feeling I strive to capture: a quiet curiosity, a sense of presence, and a connection to those who came before us.

 I collect vintage finds—antique books, love letters, business ledgers, stamps, documents, and illustrations by artists long before cameras existed.
 Often the best part of a book is the handwritten inscription from the gifter, or the tactile richness of its binding.
 These become treasures I tear apart and repurpose, layering them into my paintings.
-Sometimes I chuckle while embedding a forgotten note into a piece, wondering what its original writer would think of it becoming part of a work of art.
+Sometimes I chuckle while embedding a forgotten note into a piece, wondering what its author would think.

 Alongside these rescued materials, I create my own collage papers, marked and textured by hand.
 Combined with acrylics, graphite, charcoal, and oil pastels, they bring unexpected layers and stories to the canvas.